sapegin/sapegin.me/src/content/blog/naming.md

 ## Use a single term for each concept

 Using different words for the same concept is confusing: a person reading the code may think since the words are different then these things aren’t the same and will try to understand the difference between the two.
-It will also make the code less _greppable_ (meaning it would be harder to find all usages of the same thing, see Make the code greppable chapter for more).
+It will also make the code less _greppable_, meaning it would be harder to find all usages of the same thing

+**Info:** We talk more about greppability in the Make the code greppable section of the _Other techniques_ chapter.

-**Idea:** Having a project dictionary, or even a linter, might be a good idea to avoid using different words for the same things.
-I use a similar approach for writing this book: I use [Textlint terminology plugin](https://github.com/sapegin/textlint-rule-terminology) to make sure I use the terms consistently and spell them correctly.
+**Tip:** Having a project dictionary, or even a linter, might be a good idea to avoid using different words for the same things.
+I use a similar approach for writing this book: I use [Textlint terminology plugin](https://github.com/sapegin/textlint-rule-terminology) to make sure I use the terms consistently and spell them correctly in my writing.

 ## Use common opposite pairs